Audrey Gibson: Florida Senate

 In 2011, when State Senator Tony Hill resigned from the legislature to serve as Jacksonville Mayor Alvin Brown's Director of Federal Policy, a special election was called to replace him in the 1st district, which stretched from Jacksonville to Daytona Beach, including parts of southern Duval County, western Flagler County, eastern Putnam County, St. Johns County, and northern Volusia County.
 Gibson had already filed to run for the Senate in 2012, when Hill would have been prevented from seeking another term due to term limits, so she filed to run in the special election to replace him.
 She faced former State Representative Terry L. Fields, Ramon Day, and Leandrew Mills in the Democratic primary, and during the campaign, a group supporting Gibson attacked Fields for having a property tax exemption "on a house he says he does not live in."
 During the campaign, Gibson was endorsed by the Florida Times-Union, which praised her for experience, energy, wisdom, and "ability to work across the aisle to build alliances," specifically noting her advocacy for transportation and economic development.
 Gibson ended up defeating her opponents by a wide margin, receiving 62% of the vote to Fields's 32%, Day's 3%, and Mills's 3%.
 She did not face an opponent in the general election and won unopposed.

 When the state's legislative districts were redrawn in 2012, Gibson was moved into the 9th district, which included only parts of Jacksonville in Duval County, dropping her previous district's arm down to Daytona Beach.
 She won her party's nomination unopposed and faced Cherron Newby, the Republican nominee, in the general election.
 Gibson earned the endorsement of the Florida Times-Union, which praised her as an active legislator who "has focused on developing, saving homes, transportation and education," and criticized her opponent as inexperienced and not qualified for office.
 Owing to the liberal lean of the district, Gibson defeated Newby with 64% of the vote to win her second term in the legislature.

 Gibson's district was redrawn again in 2016 after court-ordered redistricting, and she won re-election to a more compact 6th district in Jacksonville.

 Mayoral campaign

 On June 7, 2022, Gibson announced her candidacy in the 2023 Jacksonville mayoral election.
+In the mayoral primary election, Gibson finished fourth of seventh candidates and subsequently refused to endorse either Democratic candidate Donna Deegan or Republican candidate Daniel Davis.
+After her successful election, Mayor Deegen appointed Gibson the head of the City's grants and contract compliance division.